We are currently accepting applications for the 2018 scholarship program.

-Congratulations to our 2016, scholarship recipients, Samadi Rose-Morgan, Emerald Lake, and Mady Frellick!
+Congratulations to our 2017, scholarship recipients, Ben Inglis, Mady Frellick, Samadi Morgan, and Josianne Driscoll!

 About the Program

 The Lunenburg Folk Harbour Society is pleased to celebrate folklore and music traditions of Lunenburg County and promote heritage education through the Jim Pittman Music Scholarship Program.

 In 2016, the program provided payment of up to $300 for one term (approximately 13 weeks) of music lessons for three students in grades 4-12.

 To qualify for a scholarship, you must:

 – Live in Lunenburg County

 – Be a student in grades 4 to 12

 – Want to take lessons from a music teacher in Lunenburg County who works with folk traditions and methods and has other established students